Acknowledgement of Country

 Woman facing forced marriage [29]

 The myths and misconceptions surrounding forced marriage can have negative impacts on individuals, families, and communities.
-It is important to build our knowledge and correct our misconceptions for two main reasons:
+It is important to build our knowledge and correct our misconceptions, because:

 Below are some key facts you should know about forced marriage.